Disclaimer

 - Tax fraud: Intentional deception

-Civil Penalties Related to Tax Evasion and Fraud
+Civil Penalties Related to Evasion or Fraud

-Most tax cases never become criminal.
-Even when the IRS believes a return was intentionally incorrect, cases are often resolved through civil penalties.
+Even when the IRS believes a return was intentionally incorrect, many cases are resolved through civil penalties.

 Common civil penalties include: